El-Zedy/Full-CI-CD-pipline-on-GCP/README.md

 ## Acknowledgements
 We would like to acknowledge the following individuals and resources for their contributions to this project:

-- Our instructor Raghunandana Sanur, for providing guidance and support throughout the project.
+- My instructors on [KodeKloud](https://github.com/kodekloudhub), for providing guidance and support throughout the project.
 - The Google Cloud Platform documentation, which served as a valuable resource for understanding the various GCP services and how they can be used together.
 ## Contact
 If you have any questions or suggestions regarding this project, please contact the project owner at muhammadhassanelzedy@gmail.com .